nhatientri/Buckshot/README.md

    make
    ```

-This will produce three executables:
+This will produce three executables in the `build` directory:
 - `server`: The game server.
 - `client`: A CLI-based client (legacy/debug).
 - `client_gui`: The main graphical client.